 Introduction

-Investing is a fundamental component of building wealth for FIRE.
+Investing is a fundamental component of building wealth for FI.
 In previous posts, we covered retirement accounts like IRAs and 401(k)s and their powerful tax advantages.

 What Is a Taxable Brokerage Account?